 The Venue Huddersfield

 Situated in Storthes Hall Lane, it offers a 24-hour front desk service, complimentary continental breakfast, free wifi, and free parking.
-The approximate cost of a room is $38 per night.
+The approximate cost of a room is $38 per night, but prices may vary so it’s best to inquire with the hotel’s official website.
 It is adjacent to several town destinations like the Woodsome Hall Golf Club and Huddersfield Art Gallery.

 Townhouse No 12